The Park Slope Educational Complex at (M.S. 88)

 Large size may not appeal to everyone

 MS 88 is a large middle school with strong leadership, good instruction and a generous selection of activities and programs.
-Despite its size, its a welcoming and cheery place with dedicated teachers and staff.
-It offers many kinds of supports and class-settings to serve the wide-ranging needs of its diverse student body, including accelerated courses for strong students, classes for English language learners and plenty of extra help for children with disabilities.
+Despite its size, it's a welcoming and cheery place with dedicated teachers and staff.
+It offers many kinds of supports and class-settings to serve the wide-ranging needs of its diverse student body, including accelerated courses, dual-language Spanish instruction and plenty of extra support for English language learners and children with disabilities.

 Students are admitted to one of three programs or houses: School for Integrated Studies through the Arts (SISTA), the School for Medical & Health Careers (Medical), and School of Media Arts and Technology (SMART).
 Each house has its own floor of the building and selection of themed elective classes and activities.
 Students in SISTA may attend plays and choose from art-themed offerings like drama and visual arts.
 In the Medical house students have opportunities to conduct research with medical students, learn first aid, tour hospitals and volunteer in nursing homes.

 SMART focuses on media and technology where students intern with graphic designers, create broadcasts of school events, and learn robotics.
-SMART students also participate in the School of One math program, which tailors instruction to each students skill level and learning style through a combination of computer-based and traditional, teacher-led lessons.
-Each day students attend two sessions of math (total of 80-90 minutes) where they are assigned to groups and complete work based on their skill sets and performance during the prior days lesson.
-I cant think of any other program that offers a 100 percent differentiation, said Ailene Altman-Mitchell, the schools longtime principal.
+SMART students also participate in the School of One math program, which tailors instruction to each student’s skill level and learning style through a combination of computer-based and traditional, teacher-led lessons.
+Each day students attend two sessions of math (total of 80-90 minutes) where they are assigned to groups and complete work based on their skill sets and performance during the prior day’s lessons.

 The school gets high marks in its most recent Quality Review.
-Teachers create many of their own lessons and dont rely heavily on worksheets or a scripted curriculum.
-We saw hands-on, creative projects in all subjects and teachers encourage students to work independently and in small groups.
+Teachers create many of their own lessons and don't rely heavily on worksheets or a scripted curriculum.
+Hands-on, creative projects are a staple in all subjects and teachers encourage students to work independently and in small groups.
 For instance, art, social studies and math all intersected in a 6th-grade assignment asking students to calculate the area of their irregular shaped drawings of ancient Egyptian sarcophagi.
 Students in a 7th-grade science chose an ecosystem in New York City to study and had to design and installation that explained the kinds of matter and energy flowing through the ecosystem.
 8th-graders in the School of One math program worked in teams on a volunteer project where they devised linear equations to represent their team’s progress.

 Over the years the school has amassed an impressive roster of programs and partnerships with outside organizations that help support everything from arts, science and technology to social-emotional learning, teacher training and family engagement.
-Free, onsite medical and dental care for students is sponsored by The Lutheran Medical Center; and field trips to museums, zoos, science centers and botanical gardens are offered through a partnership with the Urban Advantage Program at the American Museum of Natural History.
+Free, onsite medical and dental care for students is sponsored by The Lutheran Medical Center and field trips to museums, zoos, science centers and botanical gardens are offered through a partnership with the Urban Advantage Program.

-The school offers Spanish and dual-language French instruction.
-High school-level courses in algebra, earth science and biology are offered to 8th-graders who excel in math and science.
+The school offers Spanish and dual-language Spanish instruction.
+High school-level courses in algebra and living environment are offered to 8th-graders who excel in math and science.

-After school activities include offerings such as LEGO robotics, vocal performance, school play, New York Road Runners, a rock band, visual arts, chess and sports.
+After-school activities include a nice range of offerings such as LEGO robotics, vocal performance, school play, a rock band, visual arts, chess and sports.